-One of the common questions that people applying for a Schengen visa have is how to choose the country to apply to if you are gonna visit more than one.
+One of the common questions that people applying for a Schengen visa have is how to choose the country to apply to if they are gonna visit more than one.

-In my case, my husband and I applied Schengen visa for Austria, since Austria was the first country in our travel itinerary and we were planning to spend more time in Austria than the other three countries.
+In my case, my husband and I applied Schengen visa for Austria, since Austria was the first country on our travel itinerary and we were planning to spend more time in Austria than in the other three countries.